 How does the regime respond to citizen protests in Cuba?

-The Cuban regime responds to citizens' protests with repression and disproportionate use of force.
-Similar confrontations have been reported in other areas, such as Boyeros, where the police suppressed demonstrators protesting against power outages.
-The asymmetry in the use of force is evident, with accounts of police violence toward the protesters.
+The Cuban regime responds to citizen protests with repression and disproportionate use of force.
+Similar confrontations have been reported in other areas, such as Boyeros, where police cracked down on protesters demonstrating against power outages.
+The asymmetry in the use of force is evident, with testimonies of police violence towards the demonstrators.

 What opinion did journalist Mario Pentón express about the events?

-Mario Pentón, a journalist, commented on social media about the clashes, highlighting the evident asymmetry in the use of force by the Cuban regime's agents against the civilian population.
-He stated that he was awaiting more information to continue reporting on the incident.
+Mario Pentón, a journalist, commented on his social media about the confrontations, highlighting the evident asymmetry in the use of force by agents of the Cuban regime against the civilian population.
+He noted that he was waiting for more information to continue reporting on the incident.

 Filed under: